Skip to main content

 ➡️ For help with memories, tone and the final toast, read how to write a wedding speech that feels personal and safe

-A parent speech often opens the reception speeches, so a short welcome helps guests understand the tone.
-Thank people for being present, but do not turn the opening into a long list of names.
+A parent speech often opens the reception speeches, so a short welcome helps set the tone.
+Thank people for being there, but don’t turn the opening into a long list of names.

 See an example